 Advanced Placement Chemistry is an academically rigorous course, providing students with a college-level learning experience in the fundamentals of chemistry.
 This course emphasizes reactions and solution stoichiometry, thermochemistry, liquids and solids, kinetics, equilibrium, thermodynamics, electrochemistry, nuclear chemistry, and organic chemistry.
 Since units involve a detailed study, students must have a strong background in both biology and chemistry and should have a desire to continue with science or a related field of study at the collegiate level.
 AP Chemistry demands considerable effort and independent study.
 Students must be highly motivated and capable of self-directed study.
-Laboratory exercises are technically and academically challenging and students must be advanced in the scientific method.
+Laboratory exercises, both in-person and virtual, are technically and academically challenging and students must be advanced in the scientific method.
 Data analysis and interpretation of results is a critical component to the course.
 Homework assignments are extensive and average 1 hour or more each night.
 Students should expect projects and units of study to be assigned over long weekends and school vacations.
-Students in AP Chemistry are committed to take the Advanced Placement examination in May, and complete a comprehensive summer assignment.
-The College Board charges a fee for each exam which is updated annually.
+It is an expectation that every student enrolled in this course takes the national AP exam in May and complete a preliminary summer assignment The College Board charges a fee for each exam which is updated annually.
 The exam fee is the responsibility of the student.
-If there is financial need families should consult with the AP Coordinator.
+If there is financial need, families should consult with the AP Coordinator.

-Open to Grades: 12

-Prerequisite Courses:

-Honors Chemistry: minimum grade 90 or CP Chemistry: minimum grade of 95 Successful completion of or concurrent enrollment in College Prep Physics AND an additional Honors science class OR Honors Physics
+Open to Grades: 11, 12 Prerequisite Courses: Honors Chemistry or CP Chemistry Recommended Grade: Honors Chemistry: minimum grade 90 or CP Chemistry: minimum grade of 95